pkienzle/periodictable/doc/sphinx/guide/customizing.rst

 base table using e.g., ``custom_mass.init(elements, reload = True)``, where
 custom_mass is your own version of the periodic table values.
-Be aware, however, that this will have a global effect, changing the mass used by all packages, but you are strongly discouraged from doing so.
+Be aware, however, that this will have a global effect, changing the mass used by all packages, so you are strongly discouraged from doing so.